Trail Fast Facts

-Migrant Heritage walk is a 1.1km, grade 3 hike located in Scheyville National Park, New South Wales.
-The hike should take around 45 minutes to complete.
+Migrant Heritage walk is a 1.1km, grade 3 hike in Scheyville National Park, New South Wales.
+This hike typically takes 45 minutes to complete.

 Step out of your car and into the past.
 This short walk, perfect for walking with children and for visitors with ties to the local area, pulls you back through the fascinating history of Scheyville.
 Whether you make it a stop on your larger car tour, or come here specifically, there's much to hold your interest in Scheyville Camp Precinct.